NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     that fall outside the image and weights that are non-positive, NaN, or equal to nodata will be ignored.
 See :numref:`limit_ip` for details.

---camera-position-uncertainty <string (default: "")>
-    A list having on each line the image name and the horizontal and vertical camera position uncertainty (1 sigma, in meters).
-This strongly constrains the movement of cameras to within the given values, potentially at the expense of accuracy.
-The default is to use instead ``--camera-position-weight``, which is a soft constraint.
-See :numref:`ba_cam_constraints` for details.

---camera-position-uncertainty-power <double (default: 16.0)>
-    A higher value makes the cost function rise more steeply when ``--camera-position-uncertainty`` is close to being violated.
-This is an advanced option.
-The default should be good enough.

 --propagate-errors
     Propagate the errors from the input cameras to the triangulated points for all pairs of match points, and produce a report having